mdl0100/4883-Software-Tools-Lopez/Assignments/A08/README.md

-# A08 - Faswt API with Covid Data
+# A08 - Fast API with Covid Data
 # Marcos Lopez